Ferdinand Piech, long-time VW patriarch, dies at 82 | DW | 26.08.2019

 Six months later, Winterkorn would resign over the emissions scandal that shook the carmaker.

-At the height of the emissions scandal, Piech angered some of his relatives when he claimed that he had informed key Volkswagen directors to the affair in February 2015.
+At the height of the emissions scandal, Piech angered some of his relatives when he claimed that he had informed key Volkswagen directors of the affair in February 2015.

 -